 , in Love Actually,

-Those who've worked with the young actress also seem confident that her combination of good looks and humility will serve her well.
 "Keira is fresh, direct, intelligent and just very, very nice," says screenwriter Andrew Davies, who worked on Dr Zhivago.

 "As well as having more obvious attributes, such as a pair of eyes you could drown in.
 And on screen she's capable of projecting a disturbing intensity way beyond her years...
 Shouldn't be allowed really!"